AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Oklahoma requires the following minimum liability coverages:

-Although these are the only coverages Oklahoma requires by law, we suggest you invest in other types of coverage to handle your own expenses if you cause an accident or if you get into an accident with an uninsured or underinsured driver.
+Although these are the only coverages Oklahoma requires by law, we recommend you invest in other types of coverage to handle your own expenses if you cause an accident or if you get into an accident with an uninsured or underinsured driver.

 At-Fault Laws